THE OLDEN DAYS

 The More Recent Past.

-Cartington Castle and Dilston Hall.
-Dilston Hall became the
+including Cartington Castle and Dilston Hall.
+Dilston Hall

-family built a new residence on Lords island in Derwentwater.
+built a new residence on Lords island in Derwentwater.
+Notable

-who was knighted by Edward IV on the battlefield at Tewkesbury
+knighted by Edward IV on the battlefield at Tewkesbury in 1471, became

 Footnotes and References